GoogleCloudPlatform/dataflow-video-analytics/README.md

 # Video Analytics Solution Using Dataflow & Video AI
-This repo contains a reference implementation of a video analytics solution by using Datafow & Video AI.
-It's easy to deploy solution and can be used in following use cases:
+This repo contains a reference implementation of a video analytics solution by using Dataflow & Video AI.
+Goal is to provide our customers an easy to use solution that can be used in following use cases:

 1. Analyze video contents stored in GCS for any feature types by using Video Intelligent API.
 2. Analyze live streaming video by using Video Intelligence Streaming API
-3. Analyze video contents by using Auto ML and real time prediction using Cloud ML Engine
+3. Analyze video contents by using Auto ML and real time prediction using Cloud ML Engine.

 ## Reference Architecture